 Also reported to have joined the show are Steve Harris (The Practice) as Franklin Lee, David Denmen (The Office) as Reverend Paul Luke Thomas, and Olivia Macklin as Becky Monreaux, Eric’s wife.

 With billions on the line and plenty of deceit, twists and turns, and shade from every direction, Filthy Rich will be a business bloodbath of ulterior motives and greed-driven family drama.
-So, if you’re ready for all that or just want to see Kim Cattrall shine, make sure to watch when Filthy Rich premieres this fall!
+So, if you’re ready for all that or just want to see Kim Cattrall shine, make sure to watch when Filthy Rich premieres on Monday, September 21!